mdp-toolkit/mdp-docs/source/tutorial/nodes.rst

 =====
 Nodes
 =====
 .. codesnippet::

 A *node* is the basic building block of an MDP application.
-It represents a data processing element, for example a learning algorithm, a data filter, or a visualization step (see the :ref:`node-list` section for an exhaustive list and references).
+It represents a data processing element, for example a learning algorithm, a data filter, or a visualization step (see the :ref:`node_list` section for an exhaustive list and references).

 Each node can have one or more *training phases*, during which the